New Orleans Theme Party

 The fleur-de-lis is a symbol that is symbolic in New Orleans for decorating.
 For small, fleur-de-lis trinket favors, find items like compact mirrors, candles, or wine bottle stoppers decorated with fleur-de-lis emblems or in the shape of them!

 You can never go wrong with chocolate!
-Make your own or order New Orleans chocolate pralines for a yummy treat.
+Make your own, or order New Orleans chocolate pralines for a yummy treat.
+Chocolate pralines are candied sweets with sugar, chocolate, and nuts known to melt in your mouth.
 For simpler chocolate favors, make goodie bags full of gold-foiled chocolate coins and mask-shaped chocolates!

-Since hot sauce is a staple in New Orleans cuisine, buy an assortment of miniature hot sauce bottles and give them to guests in goodie bags to take home!
+Since hot sauce is a staple in New Orleans cuisine, buy an assortment of miniature hot sauce bottles, and give them to guests in goodie bags to take home!
+Popular hot sauces in New Orleans include Tabasco, Crystal, and “Slap ya Mama.”
+Test your and your guests’ palette with a classic New Orleans hot sauce!

 For a New Orleans/Mardi Gras-theme celebration, alcohol is usually a welcome party favor, even better if it’s not too expensive.
 This could be as easy as grabbing a few extra bottles of the wine you plan on serving at your party and tie ribbons and personalized tags around the top of them.